Caring for Your Teeth and Gums

-For good dental health, eat a variety of foods but eat fewer foods that contain sugars and starches.
+For good dental health, eat a variety of foods, but minimize those that contain sugars and starches.
 These foods produce the most acids in the mouth and the longer they stay in the mouth, the more they can damage the teeth.
 Hard "sucking candies" are especially harmful because they stay in the mouth a long time.

 - Candies, cookies, cakes, and pie